First Steps (age 2)

 Lyrical is a fusion of ballet and jazz dance techniques.
 Lyrical dance challenges choreographers and dancers to use motion to interpret music and express emotion.
 A lyrical dancers’ movements attempt to show the meaning of the music.
 Contemporary dance is the exploration of the total movement potential of the body.
 It differs from commercial or competitive dance in that it is not bound by set standards, as well as defined styles such as ballet or Jazz dance.
 Instead, it seeks to express a personalized vision, often through experimentation and collaboration for the development of new, more individualized approaches to the moving body and choreographic possibilities.
 Form-fitting dance attire required.
 Jazz shoes and/or bare feet permitted.

 Hip-hop dance refers to street dance styles primarily performed to hip-hop music or that have evolved as

 part of hip-hop culture.
 It includes a wide range of styles primarily breaking, locking, and popping which were created in the 1970s and made popular by dance crews in the United States.
 Students will learn basic hip hop steps set to age-appropriate hip hop music.
 As dancers progress, steps will get increasingly more difficult and intricate.
 Baggy “gym” clothes OK and sneakers required.

 Spring Break Camp

-Open to all children 3-12 years old - We invite to enjoy the experience!
+Open to all children 3-8 years old - We invite to enjoy the experience!
 A light snack will be provided.
 Dancers will perform for their parents the last 10 minutes of each camp.

 Moms – take some time for you during Spring Break – Imagine That!